Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Effective mass Hamiltonian and symmetry analysis

 {}

-Quasi-one-dimensional hole gas is experimentally achievable in Ge/Si core/shell nanowire heterostructures~\cite{Lu10046,PhysRevLett.101.186802}, Ge hut wire~\cite{Watzinger:2016aa,Gao2020AM,Zhang:2021wj} etc. A typical experimental setup is shown in Fig.~\ref{fig_GeSiNanowire}(a).
+Quasi-one-dimensional hole gas is experimentally achievable in Ge/Si core/shell nanowire heterostructure~\cite{Lu10046,PhysRevLett.101.186802} and Ge hut wire~\cite{Watzinger:2016aa,Gao2020AM,Zhang:2021wj}.
+A typical experimental setup is shown in Fig.~\ref{fig_GeSiNanowire}(a).
 The undoped Ge core can be populated with holes from the ohmic contacts when negative voltage is applied to the ${\rm p}^{++}$ doped Si substrate~\cite{10.1063/1.4963715,PhysRevB.93.121408}.
 The Si shell serves as a strong confinement to the hole gas due to the large valence band offset between Ge and Si (about 500 meV~\cite{PhysRevB.34.5621}, see also Fig.~\ref{fig_GeSiNanowire}(b)).
-Since the quantization energies of interest (about tens of meV~\cite{PhysRevB.84.195314}) are much less than this band offset, in the following the transverse confinement of the hole gas is treated as a hard wall.
+Since the quantization energy in the nanowire is much less than this band offset, the transverse confinement can be treated as a hard wall.

-We consider a cylindrical Ge nanowire, and its axis is defined as the $z$ axis (see Fig.~\ref{fig_GeSiNanowire}(a)).
+We consider a cylindrical Ge nanowire, the axis of which is defined as the $z$ axis (see Fig.~\ref{fig_GeSiNanowire}(a)).
 Certainly, the nanowire axis, i.e., the nanowire growth direction, can point along various crystal directions (see Fig.~\ref{fig_coordinate}).
 The effective mass Hamiltonian of the hole gas reads

 where